TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Transferability of Adversarial Perturbation

 In this paper, by default we will focus on models that are well-trained on the benign dataset, and such models are the most commonly encountered in practice, so their robustness is paramount.
 This means we will focus on the \textit{low risk} classifiers, which we will formally define in \Cref{subsec:model-characteristics}.

-Throughout the paper, we focus on the data evasion attacks, where the attacker tries to craft an adversarial example that fools the model to make wrong predictions.
-It is worth mentioning that through optimizing framework in \cite{demontis2019adversarial} it is also possible to extend our analysis to data poisoning attacks where the attacker maliciously manipulates the training data to cause model failures, and we leave this as interesting future directions.

-\underline{{\em How should we define an adversarial attack?} } We first adopt a natural approach to define an attack strategy --- the attacker adds an $\ell_p$ norm bounded perturbation to data instance $x \in \cX$.
+{\em How should we define an adversarial attack?} For the threat model, we consider the attacker that adds an $\ell_p$ norm bounded perturbation to data instance $x \in \cX$.
 In practice, there are two types of attacks, \textit{untargeted attacks} and \textit{targeted attacks}.
-As previous work observed, the adversarial transferability is different under different attacks~\cite{liu2016delving}, and we consider both in our analysis.
+The definition of adversarial transferability is slightly different under these attacks~\cite{liu2016delving}, and we consider both in our analysis.